2019-ncovgroup/DrugWorkflows/workflow-0/deployment_comet.md

-# recipe to deploy W0 on Comet.
-Assumes launching it via gsissh from the RADICAL jetstream machine
+# recipe to deploy W0 on Comet

+Assumes launching it via gsissh from the RADICAL jetstream machine.

 ```
 ssh w0comet@129.114.17.185